Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Over the next few months, we’re seeing wide-open availability in business class to Dublin and Shannon, Ireland.
+From now through early 2026, we’re seeing wide-open availability in business class to Dublin, Ireland.

 These flights cost as few as 45,000 miles one-way and have several seats available, so you should book now before award space is booked up.